Building Your House: It’s Never Going to Be Perfect, So Just Get It Done

 So here are just a few of the things that might cause you to feel as though you are being overwhelmed – and what you can do to overcome them and finish building your dream home ASAP.

 Feeling overwhelmed when planning to build your dream home – like this 4-bedroom, 3-bath traditional style house (Plan #187-1157) – may occur at some point in the process, but you can overcome it by anticipating problems that may spring up and having solutions ready.

 Problem: Not Knowing Where to Start

-One of the main causes of feeling overwhelmed (and thus inaction) while building a home is simply not knowing how to even get started.
+One of the main causes of feeling overwhelmed (and thus inaction) while building a home is not knowing how to get started.

-As building a home is such a major investment, both in money and time (as well as emotional energy) that it can be almost too easy to see it as a task that is too big to even start to chip away at, even slowly.
+Building a home is such a major investment, both in money and time (as well as emotional energy), that it can be almost too easy to see it as a too big task even to start to chip away at, even slowly.

 Solution: Make a List of 5 Non-negotiable “Big Items”